cmd-ctrl-freq/cmd-ctrl-freq.github.io/_posts/xxxxx-draft-not-ready-2025-10-16-tindeq-progressor.md

 ![Tindeq Vuln](/images/tindeq/tindeq_vuln.gif)

 This isn't a wordpress issue, or an issue with the payment processing they are using, or a vuln in any of the underlying technology they are using, so I would classify this as a Business Logic flaw.
+It's pretty technically boring, but it's rare that I run across stuff like this in the wild so I figured I would document it.